balanagasri/intelligent-query-system-/README.md

-# VeriSure AI - Bajaj Finserv Hackathon Submission
+# intelligent-query-system - Bajaj Finserv Hackathon Submission

 ## 🚀 Overview

-VeriSure AI is a smart document reasoning system built for the **Bajaj Finserv Hackathon**.
+intelligent-query-system is a smart document reasoning system built for the **Bajaj Finserv Hackathon**.
 It allows users to upload one or more insurance policy documents and then ask natural language questions about them.
 The system uses **FAISS for semantic retrieval** and **Gemini 1.5 Flash for reasoning**, returning structured decisions in JSON format.

-> ⚠️ Although I can't participate in the hackathon because my team isn't eligible, a project is still a project, and sarcasm is my coping mechanism. 😎

 ---